LAN-tr/Diversity-and-Inclusion/README.md

 ### Testing Results

-Tested across various browsers on my computer: Google chrome, Firefox and Microsoft Edge and the site was working on all of them.
+Tested across various browsers on my computer: Google Chrome, Firefox and Microsoft Edge and the site was working on all of them.

 Tested the site on my iphone on the duck duck go browser and the site worked as expected.
 The drop down from the burger menu obscures the title when using the internal links, I would have liked to make the menu close on the click action but I couldn't get this to work.